Celebrate the Present

 Benefits of an Evolutionary Worldview

 The Epic of Evolution is the scientific story of the cosmos told in a way that helps people find their place in the universe.
-While it presents scientific facts of our origins, it is a story infused with meaning that helps us makes sense of our place and purpose in the universe.
-In this way, it marries the facts of science with the meaning provided by philosophy, religion and our inherent abilities to create meaningful stories.
-This 13.7 billion year story of our universe offers us a vast, comprehensive and integrated perspective of the cosmos.
+While it presents scientific facts of our origins, it is a story infused with meaning that helps us makes sense of life.
+In this way, it marries the facts of science with the meaning provided by philosophy, religion, and our inherent abilities to create meaningful stories.
+This 13.8 billion-year story of our universe offers us a vast, comprehensive, and integrated perspective of the cosmos.
 Like any story, the Epic of Evolution helps us create meaning out of events and offers us guidance for our way into the future.

 Below are some of the many benefits of an evolution worldview: